 These reports replaced the previous “periodical electrical report” but they are essentially the same thing.

-The law states that a landlord must get one of these completed before a new tenant moves in.
+The law states that a new landlord must get one of these completed before a new tenant moves in.
 Homeowners purchasing a new home should ideally have one completed too, especially if the property is old and the wiring hasn’t been updated.

 You won’t get a certificate as such but you will receive a condition report.

 Many electrical projects will require Building Control Notification.